Bi-Coloured-Python-Rock-Snake/creature/README.md

 **1. Casting a shadow**

-You cast a shadow.
+You can cast a shadow.
 After that, you can use hidden functions as regular, as if they used sync I/O:

 ```python
 import shadow